forem/forem/docs/installation/windows.md

 ### Possible error messages

 1. There is a possibility that you might encounter a _statement timeout_ when seeding the database for the first time.
-Please comment out the variable `statement_timeout` from the file `config/database.yml` if it happens.
+Please increase the value of `statement_timeout` to `9999999` in `config/database.yml`.

 2. If the installation process failed with the following error `ERROR: Error installing pg`.
 Please consider installing the following package `libpq-dev` :

 ```bash
 sudo apt-get install libpq-dev
 ```